ryukakoi/privacy-guide/README.md

-# Ultimate Privacy & Anonymity Guide
+# Privacy & Anonymity Guide

 > **Scope:** This repository documents best practices for achieving the highest practical level of digital privacy and anonymity using consumer hardware and open-source software.
 >